JabRef/user-documentation/en/FAQgeneral.md

 A: Yes.
  - Go to **Options → Preferences → General**.
    - At "Default Encoding" select *UTF8*.
-   - At "Lanaguge" select required alternative UI language if required.
+   - At "Language" select required alternative UI language if required.
  - Go to **Options → Preferences → Appearance**.
    - Click "Set table font"
      - Set "Font family" as *dialog*.

 ### Note
 The *dialog* font may fail to show characters correctly if the language-specific Input Method Editor (IME) is not installed.
-In this case a unicode font must be selected that contains the character ranges for the required lanaguge.
+In this case a unicode font must be selected that contains the character ranges for the required language.
 For example *simsun* for Chinese, *dotum* for Korean etc.  See <https://en.wikipedia.org/wiki/List_of_typefaces_included_with_Microsoft_Windows> for further language/font pairs for Windows.

 Further language-specific instructions are available at:
   - Traditional Chinese